 Exposure to unhealthy levels of ozone air pollution continues to make breathing difficult for millions of Americans all across the country.
-In the years 2017, 2018 and 2019, more than 123.2 million people lived in the 163 counties that earned an F for ozone.
-That is fewer than in the 2020, 2019 and the 2018 reports, but more than in the 2017 report.
-There are still a lot of vulnerable people, including 28.1 million children and 18.2 million people age 65 or older, exposed to ozone air pollution and increased risk of harm.
+In the years 2018, 2019 and 2020, more than 122.3 million people lived in the 156 counties that earned an F for ozone.
+That is fewer than in the past four reports, but more than the 116.5 million people in the 2017 report.
+There are still a lot of vulnerable people, including 27.8 million children and 18.5 million people age 65 or older, who are exposed to ozone air pollution and face an increased risk of harm.

-Overall, the 25 most ozone-polluted cities in the U.S. experienced fewer bad air days on average from 2017 to 2019 than did those in last year’s report covering 2016 to 2018.
-Four California cities on the list recorded their fewest bad ozone days on average in the report’s 22-year history, although they are still among the ten most ozone-polluted cities in the nation.
+Overall, the 25 most ozone-polluted cities in the U.S. experienced fewer bad air days on average from 2018 to 2020 than did those in last year’s report covering 2017 to 2019.
+Five California cities on the list plus the New York metro area recorded their fewest days of high ozone in the report’s 23-year history, although three of them are still among the ten most ozone-polluted cities in the nation.

-The geographical distribution of cities with the worst ozone problems confirms a trend seen over the past five reports: fewer Eastern cities and more Western cities.
-The increased oil and gas extraction in the Southwest and the cleanup of power plants in the East have shifted the cities that experienced the greatest number of unhealthy ozone days.
-However, there are still problems in the East with transported pollution when ozone and ozone precursors enter from upwind sources in the Midwest.
+The geographical distribution of cities with the worst ozone problems continues a trend seen over the past six reports: fewer eastern cities and more western cities.
+Oil and gas extraction and population growth in the Southwest and improved cleanup of power plants in the East have shifted the cities that experienced the greatest number of unhealthy ozone days.
+However, there are still problems in the East, not only from mobile sources and industry, but also from transported pollution when ozone and ozone precursors enter from upwind sources, nearby and even from as far as the Midwest.
 For example, Fairfield County, Connecticut is the county with the highest ozone in the eastern half of the nation, in part because of pollution transported from other states.

 NOAA National Centers for Environmental Information, Global Climate Report--Annual 2017, published online January 2018.
 Accessed at https://www.ncdc.noaa.gov/sotc/global/201713